mcmonkey819/murahdahla/README.md

 Instructions are based on running from Debian Linux Server

+Add the following line to your .bashrc file

+'export PATH="$HOME/.cargo/bin:$PATH"'

+Log out and back into Debian

 # Setup

 Building requires the Rust compiler and Cargo.
 You can find these in your distro's repo or